Hair and the menstrual cycle

 Sebum production often ramps up greatly during puberty, often being produced at high amounts between the ages of 15 to 35, as assessed on the skin (4).
 Estrogen also influences sebum production, particularly by suppressing levels of sebum production and sebaceous gland activation, especially at high doses (2,3,5-7).
 In a study of sebum production on the skin, people with oily-type skin noticed an increase in sebum production during their premenstrual and menstrual period, with the lowest amount of sebum production during the second week of their cycle (8).

-One study had an interesting finding: even if more bad hair days were registered around the time of menstruation, they did not correlate with increases in scalp sebum levels (1).
+One study ('Bad hair days', scalp sebum excretion and the menstrual cycle) had an interesting finding: even if more bad hair days were registered around the time of menstruation, they did not correlate with increases in scalp sebum levels (1).
 There was not a clear explanation for the bad hair days—perhaps it’s due to a difference in participants’ personal perception of their hair (1).
 Is the change on your head or in your head?

 Some hormonal contraceptive medications (like chlormadinone acetate, a synthetic progesterone which provides anti-androgen activity) may also affect hair and skin quality (9).
-In one study of people taking these medications, participants had decreased sebum production and improved perceived hair quality (9).
+In one study of people taking these medications (Effects of an oral contraceptive containing chlormadinone acetate and ethinylestradiol on hair and skin quality in women wishing to use hormonal contraception), participants had decreased sebum production and improved perceived hair quality (9).

 Understanding hair anatomy